Ofek Fishler

-Ofek Fishler (אופק פישלר; born 24 August 1996) is an Israeli footballer who plays for Maccabi Ahi Nazareth.
+Ofek Fishler (אופק פישלר; born 24 August 1996) is an Israeli footballer who plays for Hapoel Afula.

 Career

 Fishler joined Hapoel Haifa in 2007, playing through the youth teams until 2015.
 On 14 March 2015, Fishler made his debut on the senior team, against local rivals Maccabi Haifa.
 Fishler made two further appearances for the senior team later in the season.

 Fishler played for the national team in youth levels, appearing in a total of 10 matches.